wp-plugins/participants-database/readme.txt

 2. `[pdb_record]` - This shortcode only displays when accessed with a URL including the record "private id" number.
 It allows the user to edit and add to their own record, while others won't have access to it.
 A private link to this record can be included in the "thankyou" email they will receive on submission.
 3. `[pdb_list]` - This shortcode prints out a list of records from the database.
 Which records get displayed and how can all be determined by the admin.
 It is also possible to allow the site visitor to filter (search) the list and also sort it.
 4. `[pdb_single]` - This shows a single record as determined by the record ID present in the URL used to access the page.
 It is possible to set a link to the single record in the record list, allowing for a detail display of a single record.
 5. `[pdb_signup_thanks]` - If you want to send the people who use the signup form to another page after they submit, you can use this shortcode to display the thankyou message.
-This is not needed if you have them just go back to the signup page, the signup shortcode will take care if it.
+This is not needed if you have them just go back to the signup page, the signup shortcode will take care if it. <a id="list"></a>

 = Showing a List of Records on Your Website =